MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/wdf/using-wpp-software-tracing-in-kmdf-and-umdf-2-drivers.md

    If you don't specify a driver, [**!wdfcrashdump**](../debugger/-wdfkd-wdfcrashdump.md) displays information for all drivers.
 If you don't specify a host process, and there is only one, the extension uses the single host process.
 If you don't specify a host process and there is more than one, the extension lists the active host processes.

    If the log information stored in the minidump does not match the entered name, the minidump does not contain the driver's logs.

+If you do not have a debugger connected, you can still access the driver and framework logs.
+To learn how, see [Video: Accessing driver IFR logs without a debugger](video--accessing-driver-ifr-logs-without-a-debugger.md).

 For more information about adding tracing messages to your driver, see [Adding WPP Macros to a Driver](../devtest/adding-wpp-macros-to-a-trace-provider.md).